Student complaints and grievances - Section contents

 The grounds for the submission of a complaint or grievance include, but are not limited to, the following:

 - You were affected by a decision that was made without sufficient consideration of facts, evidence or circumstances.

 - You were affected by a failure to adhere to appropriate or relevant published University policies and procedures.

-- A penalty, where applied to you, was unduly harsh.
+- A penalty, where applied to you, was unduly harsh or inappropriate.

-- You were affected by improper, irregular or negligent conduct by a person involved.
+- You were affected by improper, irregular or negligent conduct by another student or staff member.

 - You were affected by unfair treatment, prejudice or bias.

 There are some categories of complaints that are handled using specific policies and procedures that fall outside, or are managed alongside, the student complaints and grievances process.